20 Jul Colors of a Kitchen

 What do you need to know when choosing colors for the kitchen?
 Maybe you could save some time and opt for the basic black and white design.
 But, would that look okay with wooden kitchen cabinets?
 It’s time to step back, and think about it…

 At a whopping 40%, the most popular color themes for today’s kitchens are based around wood cabinets.
 It is followed by two-tone cabinets (at 30%), then antique white (22%), while the remaining percentage is represented by other assorted styles.
+If you need help painting or renovating your kitchen, you may hire a local handyman.

 When one considers that cabinets really dominate the look of a kitchen, and are in fact, responsible for occupying 40% of the room, it makes sense to let them be the starting point from which to build a color palette.
 Pick one that speaks to you, that you respond to.
 Finding a fit for your personality is the perfect way to begin.